-How to Create Realistic Lightning, Fire, and Music-Reactive Lighting on Philips Hue, Nanoleaf, and LIFX
+How to Create Realistic Lightning, Fire, and Music-Reactive Lighting with Philips Hue, Nanoleaf, and LIFX

 Smart lights can do more than static colors or basic transitions.
 Many people want lighting that looks like lightning during a storm, flickers like a real fire, or reacts to music in real time.
 These effects require fast transitions, irregular timing, and audio-based control that go beyond what most default light apps are designed to handle.
-This guide explains how lightning, fire, and music-reactive lighting works and how our Thunderstorm, Firestorm, and Soundstorm apps create these experiences using Philips Hue, Nanoleaf, and LIFX lights.
+This guide explains how lightning, fire, and music-reactive lighting work, then shows how the Thunderstorm, Firestorm, and Soundstorm apps available here can create these experiences using Philips Hue, Nanoleaf, and LIFX lights.
 It covers:

 Realistic dynamic lighting effects depend on: